 - Bring a large pot filled with about 2 quarts of water to a boil and add at least 1 tablespoon of salt.
 The water should taste as salty as the sea—it'll impart flavor and help the nettles retain their deep green color.

 - While the water comes to a boil, prepare a large bowl of ice water.

 - If you brought them home in a bag, dump them directly from the bag into the water to avoid having to don gloves.
 Stir them down into the boiling water.

 - Use a slotted spoon or tongs to lift the nettles out of the water as soon as they wilt, about 30 seconds or so, or drain them directly into a colander.
 Dunk the nettles into the ice water and swish them around until they're fully cooled off.
 Cooling them wholly and immediately will help them stay green instead of turning gray.
 Drain them again.

-Once blanched, stinging nettles can be stored in an air-tight container and kept in the fridge for up to 3 days.
-Or, store them in an air-tight container or resealable plastic bag and freeze them for up to 6 months.
+Once blanched, stinging nettles can be stored in an airtight container and kept in the fridge for up to 3 days.
+Or, store them in an airtight container or resealable plastic bag and freeze them for up to 6 months.

-When you have blanched nettles to use, consider whipping up a batch of Stinging Nettles Soup or use them to top some homemade nettles pizza (top with some cheese and olive oil, too).
-Another favorite is nettle pesto (use nettles in place of the basil in your favorite pesto recipe), to toss with hot pasta or spread on sandwiches.
+Of course, you can also cook them right away.
+When you have blanched nettles to use, consider using them in a soup or use them to top a pizza.
+A great way to use them is to make nettle pesto: use nettles in place of the basil in your favorite pesto recipe and toss with hot pasta or spread on sandwiches.